by Robert Clifton Storey Jr

 My helmet’s cracked.

 She worked hard to focus her vision.
 There it was, a large crack down the front of her visor.
-Oxygen was leaking away as the moon’s toxic atmosphere was beginning to fill up her helmet.
-With her hand, she moved the lever that increased her oxygen flow.
+Oxygen was leaking away as the moon’s toxic atmosphere was beginning to seep into her helmet.
+With her hand, she moved the tiny lever that increased her oxygen flow.

 “Em!
 Em!
 Hold on!
 I’m on my way.”